gabrielenizzoli/spark_engine/docs/modules/spark-extensions.md

     }
 }

     var ds = ...;

-var sqlCompiler = SqlCompiler.builder()
+        var sqlCompiler=SqlCompiler.builder()
-        .tableResolver(Table.ofDataset("table", ds))
+        .tableResolver(Table.ofDataset("table",ds))
         .functionResolver(new UdfPlusOne())
         .build();

-var newDs = sqlCompiler.sql("select plusOne(column) from table")
+        var newDs=sqlCompiler.sql("select plusOne(column) from table")
 ```

-Note that a given `SqlCompiler` is only able to resolve the tables and UDFs that are defined at the creation of the compiler itself.
+Note that a given `SqlCompiler` is only able to resolve the tables and UDFs that are defined at the creation of the
+compiler itself.
 The compiler is then acting as a way to limit the scope of what a sql statement can *see*.
+Any other
-Any other relation or udf that can't be resolved will result in an exception.
+relation or udf that can't be resolved will result in an exception.
+This will allow for a fully controlled sql
-This will allow for a fully controlled sql statement, where all the unknown elements (relations and UDF) MUST be specified ahead of time.
+statement, where all the unknown elements (relations and UDF) MUST be specified ahead of time.
+No more surprises, with
-No more surprises, with developers in a large organization defining (in unknown places) tables or udf.
+developers in a large organization defining (in unknown places) tables or udf.

 ## Utilities

 ### package: dataengine.scala.compat